Florida Collaborative Divorce Forms

 Shared Parenting – Retained Consent to Mental Health Treatment

 Florida law treats consent to a child’s “mental health treatment” differently from other shared major parental decisions.
-In 2016, Florida law changed to mandate certain provisions in parenting plans.
-See Laws of Florida 2016-241.
 Most parenting plans say parents will share parental responsibility.
 For such plans, section 61.13(2)(b)3., Florida Statutes, requires providing that either parent retains consent to mental health treatment for their child.
-Moreover, omitting from a parenting plan or final judgment that either parent alone may provide such consent is legal error.
-For example, see E.V. v.
-D.M.V.H., 273 So.
-3d 1132 (Fla.
-2d DCA 2019) (parenting plan sufficiently provided…
+Parenting Plan Must Provide for Each Parent’s Consent to Mental…

 Florida Law: Each Parent Retains Consent to Mental Health Treatment